Ecotrust/madrona.ecotrust.org/experience/whois.md

 	<p><img style='float:left' src='http://placehold.it/50x50'/><em>Andrew Fuller, Graphic Design</em>.
 Andrew is the Art Directory at Ecotrust and works on design for Madrona from the logo to the look and feel.
 Andrew is a published author and brings over a decade of experience in illustration, graphic design and web development. <a href="https://twitter.com/andrewsfuller" class="twitter-follow-button" data-show-count="false" data-size="medium" data-show-screen-name="false">Follow @andrewsfuller</a></p>

-	<h2>Collaborators</h2>
+	<h2>Colleagues</h2>

-	<p>Ecotrust works in a number of areas that are complementary to Madrona and has a large network of colleagues and partners around the world.
+	<p>Ecotrust works in a number of areas that are complementary to Madrona and has a large network of partnerships around the world.
 We can bring significant expertise and resources to bear on projects.</p>

 	<p><img style='float:left' src='http://placehold.it/50x50'/><em>Kristen Sheeran, Environmental and Development Economics</em>.
 Kristen is the Acting Director of the <a href="http://www.ecotrust.org/knowledgesystems/">Knowledge Systems</a> team at Ecotrust.
 Kristen is an economist who works and publishes on a wide range of natural resource topics, including climate change, energy, economic development, forestry, and fisheries.
 She also leads Ecotrust’s national network of applied environmental economists, the <a href="http://e3network.org/">E3 Network</a>. <a href="https://twitter.com/kristensheeran" class="twitter-follow-button" data-show-count="false" data-size="medium" data-show-screen-name="false">Follow @kristensheeran</a></p>